f0nzie/rtorch-minimal-book-rsuite/02-rtorch_pytorch_whats_different.md

 #>         [103., 119.]])
 ```

-Notice that while in Python the tensor operation, gradient of the weights times the **Learning Rate**,
+Notice that while in Python, the tensor operation, gradient of the weights times the **Learning Rate**, is:

 $$w = -w + \nabla w \; \alpha$$